ceyhunbcelik/PHP-Education/README.md

 we should use function to create cookie and can use like a session value but delete of cookie is so weird..

 #### 4. Time-Adjusted Session
-Maybe depend my localhost but it didn't work to me.
-Anyway, i will explain.

 Keep time in session while make login operations and check time() every time and if passed, destroy all of sessions

 #### 5. Deploy Array in Cookie and Session